I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 • (fast)debug: runs slower than product, but executes asserts, and allows debug VM flags.

-• slowdebug: runs slower than fastdebug, but has more symbols available which enables a better debugging esperience with GDB / RR.
+• slowdebug: runs slower than fastdebug.
+The C++ compiler runs with fewer optimizations, which makes it slower but it means that the VM has more symbols available, all variables are accessible, no inlining, etc., which enables a better debugging esperience with GDB / RR.

 I tend to work with fastdebug by default, but then switch to slowdebug if GDB / RR behave in unexpected ways (e.g. if they do not break at the expected line).